ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 be something that the core language came with.
-Part of the problem here is that while the Julia ecosystem broadly has a very large number of contributors, the core language internals (like the JIT itself) has only a handful, and complex issues like performance can take a very long time to get solved.
+Part of the problem here is that while the Julia ecosystem broadly has a very large number of contributors, the core language internals (like the JIT itself) has only a handful, and complex issues like performance problems can take a very long time to get solved.

 **The 800lb pythonic gorilla**
 : Python is enormously popular in scientific and data-science type